jwarren116/work_tests/camera_duplicates/README.md

 Attached is a list of camera values taken from a database.
 Users were initially allowed to enter any value, but to make filtering easier for searches we want to only allow a predefined set.

-The first step is to sanitize the existing data by merging near duplicates into single values.
+The first step is to sanitize the existing data (in the included camera_list.txt) by merging near duplicates into single values.
 Here is a sample:

     Canon 5D mark II
     Canon 5d MKII